Blog | Planet Aid

 The Importance of Secondhand Clothing in Mozambique

 Mozambique, ranked 183rd out of 191 countries on the United Nations Human Development Index, is one of the world's poorest nations.
-With about 25% of the population unemployed, the SHC industry emerges as a crucial lifeline.
-Some of the significant contributions of the SHC sector include:
+With about 25% of the population unemployed, the SHC industry plays a vital role in the national economy.

 • Employment: The industry supports over 200,000 formal and informal jobs, directly benefiting more than 1 million people.